 While getting to know each other, you are expected to be polite in your choice of words, tone, and body language.
 You should not ask anything for the sake of asking; instead, you have to be genuine whether you as questions or answers.

 You must not ask anything that may offend the person you are talking to and not respond to their question rudely.
-A common practice among many people is that they ask questions in response to questions.
+A common practice among many people is asking questions in response to them.

 Yes, you can ask questions for reconfirmation, but responding to a question with counter questions may sound worse than rude to many people.